icedterminal/ngxqb/README.md

 ```
 make
 ```
 Once building completes, you won't have the required structure in place to start NGINX.
-You'll need to do this.
+You'll need to do this:
 ```
 cp objs/nginx /usr/sbin/nginx; chmod 755 /usr/sbin/nginx
 ```